aalvarez11/jobify/README.md

   },
 ```

-#### Basic CRUD
+### 11. Basic CRUD

-- create jobs array where each item is an object with following properties
+In this project we will be using a jobs array where each item is an object with following properties: id, company, position.
+With all applications we want to be able to Create, Read, Update, and Delete items, so we will create routes to handle CRUD operations.
-  id, company, position
-- create routes to handle - create, read, update and delete functionalities

-#### Get All Jobs
+#### A. Get All Jobs

 [Nanoid](https://www.npmjs.com/package/nanoid)